P3Senpai/Slovakia2019/README.md

     - User can upload calibration files from Program and Manage web interface.
     - UVC cameras seem to draw a fair amount of electrical current from the USB bus.
          + This does not appear to present any problems for the REV Robotics Control Hub.
-	 + This does seem to create stability problems when using some cameras with an Android phone-based Robot Controller.
+	 + This does seem to create stability problems when using some cameras with an Android phone-based org.firstinspires.ftc.teamcode.Robot Controller.
-	 + FTC Tech Team is investigating options to mitigate this issue with the phone-based Robot Controllers.
+	 + FTC Tech Team is investigating options to mitigate this issue with the phone-based org.firstinspires.ftc.teamcode.Robot Controllers.
     - Updated sample Vuforia Navigation and VuMark Op Modes to demonstrate how to use an internal phone-based camera and an external UVC webcam.

  * Support for improved motor control.